Contemporary Art Society of Victoria

 What is The Australian National Brooch Show?

 The Australian National Brooch Show... is an initiative of the Contemporary Art Society of Victoria Inc. (CAS).
-This is the ninth time we have held The Australian National Brooch Show (previously called the Brooch Show).
+This is the 11th time we have held The Australian National Brooch Show.
 It's an exhibition of small wearable artworks, hence the title, The Australian National Brooch Show.

 This exhibition showcases small wearable artworks by both established and emerging contemporary artists and offers all participating artists the opportunity gain exposure for their art at low entry cost.
+For 2018 we have received funding to enable free entry.
 By having a theme of small wearable artworks, artist's from all over Australia have an opportunity to submit works via Australia Post.
-Over the years the exhibition has grown, and in the last exhibition, we had 246 “brooches” on public display, representing 75 individual artists.
-This year is the fifth year the exhibition has “gone on tour” to two venues.

 Who puts on The Australian National Brooch Show?